Gladly Will I Sell

 James Leonard is an intense, dedicated artist exploring consciousness, the environment, history and the artistic process itself.
 His work is a veritable maelstrom of systematic, complex ideas, wry humor and outrage.

-in which fetish model Jax recounts her ten year history working as a horse whisperer) at DAC over the summer and on Wednesday, October 19th will be performing his ongoing "Warbonds Performance" at 7 PM.
+James has shown his two video portraits "Captain America" (narrated by comics-fan Lazzarus) and "Magic" (in which fetish model Jax recounts her ten year history working as a horse whisperer) at DAC over the summer and on Wednesday, October 19th will be performing his ongoing "Warbonds Performance" at 7 PM.
 He recently had a show at Open Source entitled 927 Days at Sea, which featured his "No Fishing Signs."
 James generously took time out of his busy schedule to answer a few of my questions about his work, America, his artistic approach and fractals.

 -Karl Erickson